-There are two approaches to preventive treatment, one by reducing the sensitivity of the migraine generator by means of drugs, and the other by reducing the number of impulses reaching the migraine generator.
+There are two approaches to preventative treatment.
+One entails reducing the sensitivity of the migraine generator by means of drugs, and the other focuses on reducing the number of impulses reaching the migraine generator.

 All drugs have side effects and this approach is only recommended if all else fails.
 In addition, the drugs used to prevent primary headaches are often not effective.

 It is preferable to make every effort to diagnose where abnormally high numbers of impulses are coming from and why, and to treat the cause or causes.
 In most primary headache sufferers, it is possible to achieve effective prevention without the use of drugs.